abdulkadir4self/typeScript-adventure-begins/README.md

 - **Hot Module Replacement (HMR):** Instant feedback in development.
 - **Fast Builds:** Optimized for performance.

-## Getting Started

-Follow these instructions to set up and run the project on your local machine.

 ### Prerequisites

 - [Node.js](https://nodejs.org/) (v14 or higher recommended)